16 Oct is World Food Day – Will India Face Any Food Supply Shortage in 2022? Ganesha foretells

 Every year on 16th October, World Food Day is celebrated.
 This is to honour the date of setting up the Food and Agriculture Organisation of the United Nations in the year 1945.
 This day is observed world-wide by several other organisations that are attached with food security, which includes the World Food Programme and the International Fund for Agricultural Development.
-The theme this year (2014) for World Food Day is: Family Farming - Feeding the world and caring for the earth.
-This theme is specifically selected in order to increase the profile of family farming and smallholder farmers.
+The theme this year (2023) for World Food Day is: ‘Safe food today for a healthy tomorrow’.
+This theme is specifically selected With a focus on the production and consumption of safe food that will benefit the people, economy, and the planet in the long run.

 The idea of the theme is to divert the attention of the world –